Click to Call: (248) 283 - 7000

 If you have been arrested for public corruption, criminal defense lawyer J. Dallo at Dallo Law, P.C. can stand by your side from the initial investigation onward.
 J. Dallo is a dedicated and aggressive fighter, both in and out of the courtroom.
 He is prepared to utilize his years of experience to formulate the best possible defense for your case.

-You can contact Dallo Law, P.C. at (248) 283-7000 to set up your first consultation for free.
+You can contact Dallo Law, P.C. at (248) 283-7000 to set up your first consultation.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Bloomfield Hills, Warren, Sterling Heights, Utica, St. Troy, Pontiac, Rochester Hills, Waterford Township, Southfield, Royal Oak, West Bloomfield Township, Clarkston, and Novi.

 Back to top